nitrodragon/simple-raycaster/README.md

-# simple-raycaster
+# A Couple Cool Relatively Simple Raycasters
-A simple C++ raycaster using, of course, deprecated code libraries.
-Learning SDL 1.2.15.
+A bunch of simple C++ raycasters using, of course, deprecated code libraries (SDL 1.2.15).